JohnnySonTrinh/valorant-tic-tac-tactics/README.md

 For all testing, please refer to the [TESTING.md](TESTING.md) file.

+## Deployment

+The site was deployed to GitHub Pages.
+The steps to deploy are as follows:

+- In the [GitHub repository](https://github.com/JohnnySonTrinh/a-gamers-portfolio-site), navigate to the Settings tab
+- From the source section drop-down menu, select the **Main** Branch, then click "Save".
+- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found [here](https://johnnysontrinh.github.io/a-gamers-portfolio-site)

 ## Acknowledgements

 - A special thanks to my mentor, [Tim Nelson](https://github.com/TravelTimN), for their invaluable guidance, support, and insights throughout the development process.